WalletConnect/walletconnect-docs/docs/android/walletconnectmodal/options.md

 ## Explorer recommended wallets

-Allows to set default recommended wallets tah are fetched from [WalletConnect Explorer](https://walletconnect.com/explorer?type=wallet).
+Allows to set default recommended wallets that are fetched from [WalletConnect Explorer](https://walletconnect.com/explorer?type=wallet).
 You can define a list of wallets ids you'd like to prioritise (order is respected).
-You can get these ids from the explorer link mentioned before by clicking on a copy icon of desired wallet card.
+You can get these ids from the explorer link mentioned before by clicking on a copy icon of your desired wallet card.

 ```kotlin
 val recommendedWalletsIds = listOf<String>(